 - 1 tbsp chopped fresh thyme

-- 2 puff pastry sheets, thawed according to package directions
+- 2 sheets puff pastry homemade or thawed according to package directions

 - 2 tbsp dried cranberries